Facebook Pixel Workplace Health Promotion, Certificate | Western Kentucky University

 Bowling Green, KY 42101-1084

-The 15 credit hour Graduate Certificate Program in Workplace Health Promotion offered through the WKU Department of Public Health will provide a comprehensive skill base for assessment, planning, implementation and evaluation of health promotion programs in a workplace environment, effective communication techniques and a basic understanding of workplace hazards.
-This certificate will also introduce students to the Total Worker Health® concept, defined by the Centers for Disease Control and Prevention (CDC) as “policies, programs, and practices that integrate protection from work-related safety and health hazards with promotion of injury and illness-prevention efforts to advance worker well-being.”
+The graduate certificate program in Workplace Health Promotion will provide training for students and professionals who have an interest in developing health promotion programs in the workplace.
+This certificate program will provide a comprehensive skill base for assessment, planning, implementation and evaluation of health promotion programs in a workplace environment, effective communication techniques and a basic understanding of workplace hazards.
+This certificate will also introduce students to the Total Worker Health concept, which is a Centers for Disease Control and Prevention (CDC) initiative to integrate health promotion and health protection.

 Data source: Economic Modeling, LLC (Emsi) / www.economicmodeling.com